larasous/Netflix-Clone/README.md

 # Netflix-Clone

-### Recriand a interface do principal site de streaming mundial utilizando tecnologias simples como HTML5, CSS3 e JavaScript.
+### Recreating the interface of the world's leading streaming site using simple technologies such as HTML5, CSS3 and JavaScript.
-### Nesse projeto você verá:
+### In this project you will see:
-- Como estruturar um layout;
+- How to structure a layout;
-- Técnicas de CSS3 com containers e variáveis;
+- CSS3 techniques with containers and variables;
-- Como posicionar os elementos com Flexbox;
+- How to position elements with Flexbox;
-- Como utilizar plugins Jquery a favor da sua aplicação.
+- How to use Jquery plugins in favor of your application.